(Information from www.sama.sk.ca/ )

 When is the next revaluation?

 The next revaluation will be completed in 2021.

 Your municipal taxes pay for your services such as police, fire, road maintenance, parks and recreational facilities, social services, municipal administration, public works staff, health, library, and council costs.

-Living Sky School Division and Light of Christ School Division Education Taxes
+Education Property Taxes – Living Sky School Division and Light of Christ School Division

 The Town of Spiritwood is responsible for collecting a portion of the provincial education tax from town property owners on behalf of the provincial government.
 The Board of Education relies on property taxes to support education throughout the province.
 While the Town of Spiritwood is required by legislation to collect school taxes and lodge authority taxes, the municipality has no control over the setting of the tax rates.

 Property and other taxes imposed by the Town of Spiritwood are deemed to be imposed on the first day of January in each year and shall be due on December 31st of the same year.